Disaster and Emergency Management BSc (Hons) with foundation year

 Modules

-In Year two, you will develop more advanced knowledge and skills to do with risk and preparedness, sustainable environments in society, and urban design for resilient communities, amongst others.
+In your second year, you will develop more advanced knowledge and skills to do with risk and preparedness, sustainable environments in society, and urban design for resilient communities, among others.

 Modules